FlightControl-Master/slate/source/includes/Core.Radio.md

 Note that obviously, the **frequency** and the **modulation** of the transmission are important only if the players are piloting an **Advanced System Modelling** enabled aircraft, like the A10C or the Mirage 2000C.
 They will **hear the transmission** if they are tuned on the **right frequency and modulation** (and if they are close enough - more on that below).
 If a FC3 airacraft is used, it will **hear every communication, whatever the frequency and the modulation** is set to.
+The same is true for TACAN beacons.
+If your aircaft isn't compatible, you won't hear/be able to use the TACAN beacon informations.